dnouri/nolearn/README.rst

 <http://packages.python.org/nolearn/>`_.

 Documentation for *nolearn.lasagne* is unfortunately lacking at this point, but we'll hopefully improve this soon.
-However, If you're looking for specifics around classes and functions out of the *lasagne* package, such as layers, updates, and nonlinearities, then you'll want to look at `Lasagne's documentation
+However, if you're looking for specifics around classes and functions out of the *lasagne* package, such as layers, updates, and nonlinearities, then you'll want to look at `Lasagne project's documentation
 <http://lasagne.readthedocs.org/>`_.

 An extensive tutorial that introduces the basic concepts of